In a bloody year in Minneapolis, one gun could be key to solving 14 shootings

 According to those records:

 The gun first surfaced on the radar of law enforcement in October 2016.
-Minneapolis police responded to a call from ShotSpotter .
-Police arrived to the alley in north Minneapolis to find no victim or shooter, just a few shell casings, which they collected for NIBIN testing.
+Minneapolis police responded to a call from ShotSpotter.
+Police arrived at the alley in north Minneapolis to find no victim or shooter, just a few shell casings, which they collected for NIBIN testing.

 In May 2019, police pulled over a vehicle in north Minneapolis to find the driver had been shot multiple times.
 The officers found casings from the Glock on the intersection where the shooting occurred.

-This May, a man showed up to the emergency room in HCMC.
-He told police he was driving on I-94 in Minneapolis when a shooter from another car open fired into his vehicle.
+This May, a man showed up at the emergency room in HCMC.
+He told police he was driving on I-94 in Minneapolis when a shooter from another car fired into his vehicle.
 Police found bullets from the Glock at the scene on the highway.

-In June, several gunshot victims showed up to the hospital together after a shootout.
-In a separate case in June, police responded to reports of dozens of shots fired near the Fourth Precinct headquarters to find several victims of what appeared to be another shootout.
-In a third case in June, a surveillance camera recorded a group of men brawling downtown.
+In June, several gunshot victims showed up to a hospital together after a shootout.
+In a separate case in June, police responded to reports of dozens of shots fired near the Fourth Precinct headquarters and found several victims of what appeared to be another shootout.
+In a third case in June, a downtown surveillance camera recorded a group of men brawling.
 One of them pulled out a gun and fired several shots into the air.
-Shell casings from the scene matched the Glock.
+Shell casings found there matched the Glock.

-The trail picked up again on July 8, when the gun fell out of Jarvae Sommerville’s waistband in the bathroom of A & J Fish and Chicken.
+The trail picked up again July 8, when the gun fell out of Jarvae Somerville's waistband in the bathroom of A & J Fish and Chicken.